graasp/docs/docs/developer/apps/15-communication.md

 # Authentication Process

 :::info[React Framework]
 We provide a library for React based apps, to easily connect to the API.
-Take a look at this [repository](https://github.com/graasp/graasp-apps-query-client).
+Go to the [query client](./7-apps-query-client.md) or take a look at this [repository](https://github.com/graasp/graasp-apps-query-client).
 :::

 In order to access the API and get the app token, the apps should fullfil the following requirements: